Fabio-A-Sa/Y4S2-GestaoEmpresasEmpreendorismo/Project/Case3/Notes.md

 ## Question 3

-By looking to the `financial statements` for the past `five years` and analysing their structure and evolution, evaluate the general trends in Tata Motors’ financial performance.
+By looking at the financial statements for the past five years and analyzing their structure and evolution, evaluate the general trends in Tata Motors’ financial performance.
+The financial statements can be divided into:

-Financial Statements:

 – Balance sheet;
 – Income statement;
-– Statement of cash-flows;
+– Statement of cash flows;

-### Balance Sheet
+### 1 - Balance Sheet

 It represents the organization’s property both in composition and in value.

-Com Assets = Equity + Liabilities

-Colocar um gráfico com a evolução da Equity e Liabilities ao longo dos anos (2012 até 2018)

-Pegar e esmiuçar alguns parametros do EX9 / Common Size Balance Sheet, explicar o porque de estar a crescer.
-Talvez referir alguns pormenores interessantes que levaram à asceção de X porcento (referir e calcular valor!)

-Determinar o(s) parametros que mais cresceram (ou seja, que mais contribuiram para a subida), e assim justificar alguma coisa mais.
+Assets = Equity + Liabilities, as shown in the balance sheet.
+By plotting the equity and liabilities graph over the past few years, it is concluded that, overall, there has been an increase in all sectors.

+However, for the first time in a decade, Tata Motors registered a negative growth in FY 2017, as evidenced by the analysis of the graph.
+This drastic decline occurred after changes in the market, with the implementation of Bharat Stage VI, the new automobile emission standard.

+The company's plan involved structural cost reductions, sales enhancement, zero tolerance to delay in product launches, optimizing the supply base, and rapid ramp-up of capacity.
+This can be seen in the transition from 2017 to 2018, where we highlight three main points from the balance sheet:

+- Drastic decrease in short-term investments: part of the proposed cost reduction;
+- Property/Plant/Equipment: proposed zero tolerance to delay in product launches; having more infrastructure helps;
+- Intangibles (gross): also increased significantly;

 ### Income Statement